Addie MS: Twilite Orchestra and other projects

 Addie founded the Jakarta-based Twilite Orchestra in 1991.
-To focus on the orchestra, he quit his earlier job of producing pop music recordings & jingles.
+To focus on the orchestra, he quit his earlier job of producing pop music recordings and jingles.
 He now serves as both conductor and manager.
 In 1994 he orchestrated three works on Suzanne Ciani's Grammy-nominated album Dream Suite, and the following year he attended a workshop on conducting in Los Angeles.

 In 2003, Addie composed the Indonesian National Armed Forces March and Hymn.
 That same year he composed the score to Biola Tak Berdawai, a film directed by his friend Sekar Ayu Asmara.
 In August of the following year, Addie founded the Twilite Youth Orchestra to spread awareness of classic music amongst Indonesia's youth.
 The youth orchestra stemmed from an outreach program Twilite had started in 1998.
 Since 2006 he has also been active with the St. Theresia School Orchestra, which is composed mainly of students of the school.
-In 2005 he arranged songs for pop singers such as Agnes Monica and Rita Effendi.
+In 2005, he arranged songs for pop singers such as Agnes Monica and Rita Effendi.
 The following year he prepared the soundtrack for Cinta Pertama, with vocals by the film's star Bunga Citra Lestari.

-In 2009 Addie and the Twilite Orchestra became the first Indonesia orchestra to play at the Sydney Opera House.
+In 2009, Addie and the Twilite Orchestra became the first Indonesia orchestra to play at the Sydney Opera House.

-Addie brought the Twilite Orchestra to Sydney, Australia in 2009 with the help of the Indonesian Tourism Ministry; which became the first Indonesian orchestra to play at the Sydney Opera House.
+Addie brought the Twilite Orchestra to Sydney, Australia in 2009 with the assistance of the Indonesian Tourism Ministry; which became the first Indonesian orchestra to play at the Sydney Opera House.
 The concert; which included covers of "Indonesia Pusaka" ("Indonesia, the Heritage") by Ismail Marzuki, "Bengawan Solo" by Gesang Martohartono, and "Tabuh-Tabuhan" by Canadian composer Colin McPhee; served to promote tourism to Indonesia.

-In 2011 Addie worked together with music director Andi Rianto to release the book Simfoni Untuk Negeri (Symphony for the Country).
+In 2011, Addie collaborated with music director Andi Rianto to release the book Simfoni Untuk Negeri (Symphony for the Country).
 That same year, he led Twilite Orchestra in adapting the manga Nodame Cantabile into a concert.
 The performance, entitled Cantabile 2, made its debut at Aula Simfonia Concert Hall in Kemayoran, Jakarta, on 16 July and featured works by Pyotr Ilyich Tchaikovsky, Ludwig van Beethoven, and Mikhail Glinka.

+Addie with the Light Ministry Orchestra successfully held the LMO's inaugural concert A Night of Light in 2023.
+Two years later, Addie with LMO, Septem Stellarum Youth Choir of Saint Ursula BSD, Penabur Children Choir and Percik Children and Youth Choir to perform at Rise Through Rhythm, which became LMO's first concert to feature youth choirs.